keltia/fetiche-rs/README.md

 `acutectl` is the main data fetching utility, which uses the `fetiche-engine` and `fetiche-formats` crates to provide a single interface to multiple sources (`fetiche-sources` is now integral part of the engine).

-`process-data`  works on the drones and flights data through [Clickhouse] and does various SQL-backed procedures to gather and calculates metrics including distances (2D and 3D).
+`process-data`  works on the drone and flight data through [Clickhouse] and does various SQL-backed procedures to gather and calculates metrics including distances (2D and 3D).

 `opensky-history` is for retrieving historical data from [Opensky].
 This access is managed through an SSH-based shell to